 Judge Thomas Goethals, in a March 2015 ruling, kicked the entire DA’s office off a mass murder case and found sheriff’s deputies “either intentionally lied or willfully withheld material evidence from [the] court.”

-At a highly-attended public debate later that year, Baytieh told the public evidence was not hidden intentionally.
+At a highly-attended public debate later that year, Baytieh said no one at the DA’s office intentionally hid evidence.

 “The notion that there is any effort on anybody’s part, at any level, to intentionally hide evidence…is from our perspective absolutely false,” Baytieh said at the October 2015 debate at Chapman University’s law school.

-“There was overwhelming evidence supporting the trial court’s conclusion [that two sheriff’s deputies] intentionally lied or willfully withheld information at the first hearing,” states the appellate ruling, which upheld Geothals’ ruling.
+“There was overwhelming evidence supporting the trial court’s conclusion [that the two deputies] intentionally lied or willfully withheld information at the first hearing,” the appeals court found.

 At least six convictions for serious crimes have been overturned or dismissed as a result of the informants scandal.
 In one case, the DA agreed to a rare plea deal granting a murder defendant probation instead of jail time.